-Fake cop arrested after wife found shot, bound in his truck in Detroit field
+Fake cop arrested after wife found shot in truck

 A motorist flashing a fake police badge and claiming to be out of gas was arrested Wednesday after the plainclothes officer he flagged down spotted the man’s bound and bruised wife in the pickup truck, bleeding from two gunshot wounds.

 The incident happened about 2:30 p.m. in a field near Lyford and Gilbo on Detroit’s east side — the same overgrown lot where the bodies of two slain Westland teens were discovered four years ago.